workfloapp/brahman/README.md

 ## License

-Brahman is (C) 2016 Jannis Pohlmann.
+Brahman is (C) 2016 Workflo, Inc. & Jannis Pohlmann.

 It is licensed under GNU LGPL 2.1.
 For more details see LICENSE.txt.